At Dixon Wilson we have a long-established history of assisting landed estates across the United Kingdom.

 Many landowners operate shooting and fishing activities on their estate, both privately and commercially.
 The way in which these activities are structured will affect the income tax and VAT treatment.
 There can also be PAYE obligations associated with casual wages paid to beaters and other helpers.

-From basic firewood collection to more involved operations such as Christmas trees and timber yards, landowners need to be aware of the specific tax rules that apply to woodland operations, including the various grants available.
+From basic firewood collection to more involved operations such as Christmas trees and timber yards, landowners need to be aware of the specific tax rules that apply to woodland operations.

 We assist clients in adopting the most efficient structures for all of their sporting and woodland activities, tailored to their individual circumstances.